 If you plan to use a MySQL database, the Vibe installation program can automatically set up the database for you.
 This is the easiest way to get started.
+Before the database can be set up, you first need to install it and configure it on your server.
+For more information, see Section A.2, "MySQL Database Server," on page 209.

 If you plan to use an Oracle database or a Microsoft SQL database, you must have your database administrator set up the database for you.
-Instructions for your database administrator are provided in Section 13.4, "Creating an Oracle Database," on page 118 and Section 13.3, "Creating a Microsoft SQL Database," on page 117.
+Instructions for your database administrator are provided in Section 13.4, "Creating an Oracle Database," on page 128 and Section 13.3, "Creating a Microsoft SQL Database," on page 127.